atroughton0/DES222_Journal/index.md

 <strong> Strengths ✅ </strong>- Google Maps is a free service only requiring a Google account.
 Great accuracy for road trips with GPS tracking and easily integrates with other Google services such as Google Photos.
 Application offers wide range of functionality.

 <strong> Weaknesses ❌ </strong>- Google recently rolled out an update which ended support for Google Timelines online and now only stores information locally for security concerns.
 This change eliminated cross functionality across devices and made recorded statistics and travel journeys inacurate.
-Another weakness here in responce to the tasks design purpose is that this apps features are not dedicated towards the intended audience which this task is aiming for which creates an oppotunity to design an app with this focus.
+Another weakness here in responce to the tasks design purpose is that this apps features are not dedicated towards the intended audience which this task is aiming for which creates an opportunity to design an app with this focus.

 <strong> Opportunities 🧭 </strong>- Google does offer the API of their mapping services for third party use.
 A timeline like recording where a day entry for a journal is sorted by hour or in order can create a detailed journal entry and offer interactiveness to the user when expanded on.
 This project can offer grouped insights as seen in the image above to display a summary of activies recorded in the journal.